educlopez/educalvolopez.com/README.md

 # Next.js 13 Portfolio with AppDir and Tailwind CSS

 Welcome to the repository of my Next.js portfolio!
 This project utilizes Next.js version 13 and is configured to leverage AppDir and Tailwind CSS.
-It also integrates with ReSend for email sending functionality.
 Below, you'll find instructions on how to set up the project and obtain the necessary values for the `.env` file to ensure proper functionality.

 ## Environment Configuration